TatorsHa/Fuzzy_Group_Project/README.md

 We conducted several interviews with different people, mostly people from which we knew do read fantasy books (7 interviews 14.12.2025).
 Those interviews can be found under INTERVIEW.md.

+General takaways from the interviews:
+- Mood-based book discovery is well received by all interviewee.
+- The algorithm succeeds as a discovery and inspiration tool, not a precision recommender.
+- The recommendation quality is acceptable, but dataset size and diversity are critical and maybe still too small.
+- The algorithm captures moods reasonably well but fails to capture deeper taste preferences, such as: Magic intensity, Subgenres (such as romantic fantasy) and Violence levels
+- Strong preference for higher cluster counts (15-20 clusters) across all interviewee.
+The higher cluster amounts increases the perceived variety and makes the algorithm results feel more exploratory.

 # Litterature